 Both Geneva and Zurich frequently top lists of the best places in the world to live, the Swiss enjoy the 2nd highest life expectancy anywhere in the world and the highest wealth per adult of any nation.

 This is just as well in a country where a beer can set you back over $5 and public transport – while clean and punctual – is some of the most expensive in the world.

 The Swiss climate is highly varied and depends largely on your altitude.
-Alpine areas are typically much colder than lower lying areas and many of the larger mountains retain their snow covering right throughout the year.
-The lowlands – where most major cities are to be found – benefit from a temperate climate which oscillates between cold, snowy winters and warm, sunny summers.
+Alpine areas are typically much colder than lower-lying areas and many of the larger mountains retain their snow covering right throughout the year.
+The lowlands – where most major cities are to be found – benefit from a temperate climate that oscillates between cold, snowy winters and warm, sunny summers.

 The Swiss culture is characterised by good manners, punctuality and honesty.
 Hard work is respected while sloppiness – in your appearance or in your dealings with others – are less welcome.

 Smoking is banned from almost all public places and working environments, though oddly some local councils may opt to issue permits that allow certain restaurants and bars to become smoking establishments.
 Check carefully before lighting up to avoid causing offence or landing yourself with a sizeable fine.